honeybunnysidd/Namasty-Node/README.md

 - In Season 01 (Namaste_Nodejs), we will explore Node.js in depth and understand how the whole ecosystem works.
 We will see how JS Engine and libuv makes Node.js even more powerful.

+- In Season 02 (DevTinder), we will build real world project and explore Express.js and MongoDB while building everything right from scratch.

 ## Monolith vs MicroServices

 > **Monolith** - Single Server (Frontend, Backend, Admin, Dashboard, Emails, Analytics)